 One can insulate a flexi liner by blanket-wrapping it with a suitable material before inserting it (Chimwrap etc.) or by pouring Vermiculite, Perlite or Leca granules into the gap between the liner and flue after fitting.

-Liner with blanket on top two thirds.
-Large inglenook meant Vermiculite/Micafill was not a good idea
+Image: Liner with blanket wrap of top two thirds of liner.
+Large inglenook meant Vermiculite/Micafill was not a good idea.

 If the chimney is exposed (on an outside wall), or the stack is particularly tall, or the flue is of a large diameter then the answer to the proposed question is often "it is a good thing to do but not imperative.
 Insulated liners keep the flue gases warmer, increase the upward speed of those gases and help prevent condensation forming on the liner.
 Cooling gases also slow down and “dam” the rising hot air underneath, this can cause puffs of smoke to exit via the air vents of your stove (the vents designed to let air into the stove).

 Having said the above I have fitted plenty of liners in huge chimneys in exposed locations (top of Welsh mountains) and never had a problem.

 Otherwise it is not necessary, especially if the majority of the chimney is internal within the building.
 The air between the liner and the chimney wall will insulate the liner (air is a good insulator) although the liner obviously touches a cold wall in many places.
 Adding a blanket wrap makes a reasonably stressful job super stressful if not impossible (unless the chimney is without doubt of sufficient size to cope).
 Adding Vermiculite or Micafill can cause damp problems (don't do it).

 Vermiculite or Micafill: I have my reservations about these methods.
 This stuff absorbs and retains water so if your chimney leaks water at all the insulation material will gradually get wetter, absorbing like a sponge.
 This can promote damp walls in rooms that previously were problem free.